runipanda/runipanda/README.md

 ## 🧭 My Philosophy

 > The world is made up of two kinds of people: those who work with their hands and those who work with their brains.
-> I’m a **brain worker** — a thinker and a builder.
-I believe in working hard on the invisible — logic, ideas, and systems.
+> I'm a **brain worker**—a thinker and a builder. **AI** repeats the past, but **humans** like me design what's next, the never-before-seen.

-> My mission is simple: keep learning, keep building, and keep evolving until my work speaks louder than my words.
+My mission: Keep learning, keep building, keep evolving—until my work speaks louder than my words

 ---